alders/mythtv-stream-hls-dash/README.md

 The selections shown in Figure 1 are used in the descriptions below as a running example.

+Though not shown here, the user interface after selecting a video instead of a recording from [Web Application](https://www.mythtv.org/wiki/Web_Application) has the same look and feel.
+Most functionality for a video and a recording is overlapping, but there are distinct differences as well.
+For example commercial cut is only available for recordings not for video.
+On the contrary multiple audio streams are only supported for video not for recordings.

 ### Adaptive Bitrate Streaming